lukesiler/k8s-the-multicloud-way/README.md

-# Kubernetes the Terraform Way
+# Kubernetes the Multi-Cloud Way

 An implementation of
-<a href="https://github.com/kelseyhightower/kubernetes-the-hard-way">Kubernetes The Hard Way</a> that makes it easy to spin up K8S clusters quickly, peel the onion layers to understand exactly the steps involved, and change things up to try something different or new.
+<a href="https://github.com/kelseyhightower/kubernetes-the-hard-way">Kubernetes The Hard Way</a> that makes it easy to spin up K8S clusters quickly on different cloud providers, peel the onion layers to understand exactly the steps involved, and change things up to try something different or new.

 ## Tools